nervosnetwork/ckb-sdk-go/README.md

 Golang SDK for Nervos [CKB](https://github.com/nervosnetwork/ckb).

-The ckb-sdk-go is still under development and **NOT** production ready.
+The ckb-sdk-go is still under development and considered to be a work in progress.
 You should get familiar with CKB transaction structure and RPC before using it.

 ## WARNING